lukflug/PanelStudio/README.md

 * Future Theme:
 ![future](https://cdn.discordapp.com/attachments/747111616407011389/779996632334073896/2020-11-21_20.25.30.png)

 This repostiory only includes the GameSense themes, however, since Cyber didn't want me to publish the other themes.
-The library has no depedencies (aside from the JRE itself), so it can be easily used for other purposes, aside from Minecraft utility mods.
+The library has no depedencies (aside from Java 8), so it can be easily used for other purposes, aside from Minecraft utility mods.
 Thanks to Go_Hoosiers, for suggesting the name of this library.
 If you use this library, some attribution would be greatly appreciated.
 Consider visiting the PanelStudio discord server: https://discord.gg/E3DrF4XvUE.

 ## Structure
 This library contains following packages: